Eiad/ETH-Piggy-Bank/README.md

 3. Optimize the application and prepare it for a portfolio showcase.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+You can view the license details in the [License tab](https://github.com/Eiad/ETH-Piggy-Bank?tab=License-1-ov-file) on the GitHub page.